Bayesian Speech Synthesizers Can Learn from Multiple Teachers: Experimental Setup

 The training dataset is derived from the Librispeech \citep{panayotov2015librispeech} training set and contains audio samples whose duration is from 0.5 second to 14 seconds, creating a final training dataset containing approximately 706 hours of speech.
 To provide richer acoustic diversity necessary for robust Bayesian distribution estimation, our training data are augmented by synthesizing multiple audio samples for each textual input using six publicly available pretrained TTS models, namely CosyVoice2 \citep{du2024cosyvoice}, IndexTTS \citep{deng2025indextts}, SparkTTS \citep{wang2025spark}, F5TTS \citep{chen2024f5}, MaskGCT \citep{wang2024maskgct}, and XTTS-v2 \citep{casanova2024xtts}.
 Including the TTS-synthesized data, the total dataset amounts to 4,817 hours of speech.
 Details of the data processing methodology can be found in Appendix \ref{app: training data}.

 BELLE, BELLE-stream and MELLE are trained on the training dataset, following the training strategy of combining various data sources within each batch (see Sec. \ref{sec: multi teacher}).
 For BELLE-stream, we set \(S_{\mathrm{text}} = 20\) and \(S_{\mathrm{audio}} = 50\), corresponding to an audio chunk duration of approximately \(0.8\) seconds.
-It's observed that the synthesis quality deteriorates with speech prompt.
-To address this, we first investigate the potential of BELLE for streaming synthesis in a single-speaker scenario, finetuning BELLE-stream using recordings from a single speaker of Librispeech to fix its voice timbre.
 Details about model configuration and training could be found in Appendix \ref{app: modelconfig} and \ref{app: trainingdetails} respectively.